George H. Ross: Career

 He was admitted to the New York State Bar Association in 1953.
 After he passed the bar, he worked in the litigation department for Dreyer & Traub.
 In 1954, he became the in-house counsel for Goldman-DiLorenzo (founded by Sol Goldman and Alex DiLorenzo).
-Between 2000 and 2005 Ross was in the supervisory council (Aufsichtsrat) of TD Trump Deutschland, planning to purchase or build a Trump Tower in Germany.
+Between 2000 and 2005, Ross was in the supervisory council (Aufsichtsrat) of TD Trump Deutschland, planning to purchase or build a Trump Tower in Germany.

 He teaches courses in negotiation and real estate transactions at New York University.
 He is the author of two books, Trump Strategies For Real Estate and Trump Style Negotiation.

 Personal life

-As of 2004, Ross lives in Hewlett Harbor, and is married to Billie Ross; they have two children: Nanci and Stephanie.
+As of 2004, Ross lives in Hewlett Harbor, New York, and is married to Billie Ross; they have two children: Nanci and Stephanie.
+They are also said to have 3 grandchildren from both daughters, who are themselves married.